mli/gluon-crash-course/index.md

 For a high-level introduction to neural networks, you might find [neuralnetworksanddeeplearning.com](http://neuralnetworksanddeeplearning.com/) helpful.

+Andrew Ng's [Coursera class on Neural Networks and Deep Learning](https://www.coursera.org/learn/neural-networks-deep-learning) is another good resource for acquiring the basic neural networking knowledge you will need to benefit from this crash course.

 Otherwise, please refer to these
 [excellent hands-on tutorials](http://gluon.mxnet.io/) to learn deep learning from scratch.

-Some of the material might stray a little to far into advanced mathematics, but don't be concerned.
-You can still learn Gluon without a PhD.
+Some of the material might stray a little too far into advanced mathematics, but don't be concerned.
+You can still learn to use neural networks and Gluon without a PhD.

+## Setup
+For instructions on running the Jupyter notebooks included with this course, please refer to the [README](README.md).
+Otherwise, you can simply read through this course's material.

 ## Contents of this Course